Don’t just exercise, exercise outside

 The UK also has several outdoor exercise programmes, including Boot Camps and Green Gyms.
 (You can read about the top ten here.)
 The USA has at least 50 such programmes.
 And the Appalachian Mountain Club is working with MassGeneral Hospital to prescribe regular outdoor physical activity for children.

-Increasing numbers of people are also taking long distance walks (or ‘through hikes’) such as the Appalachian Trail, the Pacific Crest Trail, the Te Araroa in New Zealand, and Caminos across Spain.
-I recently met somebody who walked a 30 day Camino as a way to make a decision about a life-changing investment.
-Another used the time to gain clarity on a complex creative project.
-They say the first week walking a Camino stretches your mind, the second week stretches your body, and the third week stretches your soul
+Increasing numbers of people are also taking long distance walks or ‘through hikes’: on routes such as the Pacific Crest Trail, the Appalachian Trail, the Te Araroa in New Zealand, and the various Camino routes across Spain.
+I recently met someone walking a month-long Camino as a way to gain clarity on a life-changing investment decision.
+Another used the time to get unstuck on a complex creative project.
+They say the first week walking a Camino stretches your mind, the second week stretches your body, and the third week stretches your soul.

 “All truly great thoughts are conceived by walking.”

-On the one hand it might seem crazy to think that we have forgotten something as simple as taking exercise in nature.
-But on the other hand it works: mind and body are one system.
-And people who exercise outside not only get fit and gain vitamin D from sunlight, they also feel happier, more connected, more relaxed.
+On the one hand it might seem crazy to think that we need to be reminded to do something as simple as exercising in nature.
+But on the other hand it works.
+Mind and body are one system.
+And as Hippocrates, the founder of medicine, said:

 You can read more about this here.
-Or you can decide now: when you will next exercise outside?
+Or you can decide now: when you will next take some exercise outside?

 You can sign up to daily posts here.